The Great Pyramid’s exact design measurements

 NEc to NE1 11785.02 where design is 11785.11

-The number 1.1785e occurs quite a few times below – I call it ‘eleven seventy eight’ and I write ‘es8’ as shorthand for it
+The number 1.1785e occurs quite a few times below – I call it ‘eleven seventy eight’ and I write ‘es8’ as shorthand for it.
+The ‘e’ is there to indicate it’s a design, or calculated number, not a measurement from the survey.

 ——————————–